coolzoom/vmangos-pbotaddon/README.md

 - enable it from lower left corner the login screen

 - for bots premade gear and spec, please select bots, and click the question mark to retrive the available gear/spec, then click the number to apply the gear/spec set

+# other notice
-Notice, you have to be GM level 6 to use all commands
+- Notice, you have to be GM level 6 to use all commands
+- I'm not good at addon, i just added 32 buttons for each, if you know there is a better way to set the gear/spec template welcome to make PR